Jim decided to share the story of how his daughter was groomed and abducted by paedophiles, in order to help other children and parents.

 We live in a small, rural town.
 It’s quiet and nothing much happens.
 I thought it was a safe place to raise my little girl.

-I work around forty hours a week, but I don’t want to say what I do or where I work.
+I don’t want to say what I do or where I work.

 I was aware of paedophiles and grooming, obviously, but I never thought it would happen to my little girl.